 In Japanese, the word kiridōshi refers to a pass cut out of a hill or mountain, made deliberately narrow in places and sometimes fortified so that it can be easily blocked when attacked by enemy forces.
-Several of such passes are prominent in the medieval city of Kamakura, which is closed off by steep hills and the sea, it was a natural fortress, a perfect city for the samurai lords.
+Several of such passes are prominent in Kamakura, the medieval capital of Japan.
+Closed off by steep hills and the sea, it was a natural fortress, a perfect city for the samurai lords.

 By the 17th century, Kamakura had become a popular destination for travelers, and contemporary guidebooks started to refer to the Kamakura Nanakuchi, or the Seven Entrances of Kamakura, a group of kiridōshi located around the city.
-These passes served as the only entryways to the capital back in the Kamakura period.
+These passes served as the only entryways to the capital back in the Kamakura period, circa 1185-1333.

 The Nanakuchi is made up of Gokurakuji-zaka Kiridoshi, Daibutsu Kiridoshi, Kewaizaka, Kamegayatsu-saka, Kobukurozaka, Asaina Kiridoshi, and Nagoe Kiridoshi.
 Two of them, Gokurakuji-zaka and Kobukurozaka, have been maintained for modern use, and Daibutsu Kiridoshi is a reconstruction from the 19th century.
 Otherwise, most of the passes are just the way they were in the Middle Ages.

 Moss-covered rocks, trees and undergrowth forming Puzzlewood-like mazes, those who don’t know their history might think these trails were formed by nature, but from time to time, there are noticeable traces of ancient cutting.